mahmutovicr/Projects/log-in-form/README.md

 ## About

-A secure authentication system with user registration, login, and session management
+A secure authentication system with user registration, log in and session management

 ## Tech Stack